Sate Padang is a specialty beef satay from West Sumatra served in aromatic curry-like thick sauce.

 - 5 garlic cloves peeled

 - 5 shallots

 - 2 inch turmeric root or use 2 tsp turmeric powder

 Prepare the beef and tongue:

 - Parboil the beef and tongue for about 5 minutes, discard the water and then scrape the whitish stuff off the tongue and cut the tongue and beef into about 2 x 2 x 3 cm pieces.
 Don't cut too small or they will fall apart during cooking

 - Place the meat and tongue in a large pot and marinade with the ground spices for 30 minutes

-- Pour in the water and add the kaffir lime leaves, lemon grass, galangal, and ginger.
-Bring to a boil and then lower the heat to let them cook for 30 minutes.
-Remove the meat from the broth.
+- Pour in the water and add the kaffir lime leaves, lemongrass, galangal, and ginger.
+Bring to a boil and then lower the heat to let them cook until cooked through, about 30 minutes.
+Remove the meat and tongue from the broth.
 Discard all the spices and herbs.
-Strain the broth.
+Strain the broth and save about 1000 ml of broth.
 Have a taste and season the broth with salt to your taste.

 - Bring the broth back to boil.
-Stir the rice flour mixture again before pouring into the stock to thicken up the stock (this is important step or you will end up with lumps).
+Stir the rice flour mixture again before pouring into the stock to thicken up the stock (this is an important step or you will end up with lumps).
 Continue to stir vigorously after that until it is thick and smooth.
 Immediately pour the sauce over the sate and rice cakes (if using).
 Sprinkle with fried shallots crisps.
-It is best to serve while it's pipping hot.
-I served with some pork skins to scoop up that delicious sauce
+It is best to serve while it's piping hot.
+I served with some fried pork/beef skins to scoop up that delicious sauce

 I’m just happy to say that I’m able to introduce this delicious childhood street food that I’ve been craving so much to both of my kids and they absolutely gave it thumbs up !!